qgist/pluginmanager-qep/QEP.md

 # Copyright

 This document has been placed in the public domain under the GPL, see [license](https://github.com/qgist/pluginmanager-qep/blob/master/LICENSE).
+The copyright belongs to [its authors](https://github.com/qgist/pluginmanager-qep/blob/master/AUTHORS.md).

 # Issue Tracking ID(s) <!-- MUST -->